einrob/VDT/vdt.md

 ![png](/output/output_15_5.png)

-Applying the label and center of mass calculation to the resulting heat map shows two bounding boxes as expected for the two blobs.
+Applying the label and center of mass calculation to the resulting heatmap shows two bounding boxes as expected for the two blobs.
 The center of the rectangles seems to be calculated right.

 ```python